skovsgaard/domains/README.md

 `lein uberjar` will build you a nice complete package out of this.

-Run that with `java -jar $YOURNEWJARFILE` and optionally with a number after that command.
+Run that with `java -jar $YOURNEWJARFILE` and optionally with a number after that command in the format `-i $SOME_INTERVAL`.
 That number is - in milliseconds - how often to ask for the data.
 You probably want it to be high; the default is a full 24 hours and the feed we're scraping doesn't change super frequently.

 ## License